VaLeNtIN2301/PhishingLinks/Information.md

 **Loading Image Scam**

+> Q: How does it work?
+> The attack, in fact, works in a much more simple way than many people imagine.
+Like all phishing attacks it eventually relies on you, the user, believeing that you are accessing a site you’re not.
+The attack works as follows:

+A user posts a link to an image in a server.
+The image displays a never-ending loading indicator.
+The user clicks on the image, and clicks to open it in their browser.
+The user is redirected to a phishing page.
-> [Click here](https://blog.hyperphish.com/articles/001-loading/) for more information about this type of scam and how it works.
+[Click here](https://blog.hyperphish.com/articles/001-loading/) for more information about this type of scam and how it works.

 ![screenshot](https://media.discordapp.net/attachments/888839159551258664/934896124496584804/unknown.png)